 Examining the satellites, at $z=0$ the satellites' median sSFR vanishes within 100~kpc of filament, indicating that more than half the satellites are fully quenched.
 Then the sSFR shows a rapid increase with increasing distance, converging subsequently to the same value as centrals by $\sim 10$~Mpc.
 At redshift $z=1$, the sSFR for satellites follows that of centrals but shows somewhat more suppression close to filaments, while becoming similar to centrals at $\ga 2$~Mpc.
 Meanwhile, at $z=2$, satellites show only a very mild suppression with respect to centrals.
 These trends indicate that satellites are more impacted by filamentary environments than centrals, albeit in a qualitatively similar way, and the additional impact grows rapidly from $\sim 1\to 0$.

 To sum up, our results show that galaxies close to filaments are suppressed in stellar growth rates out to $z\ga1$, with a majority of satellites in the filaments' proximity at redshift $z = 0$ being fully quenched.
 Within \simba, it is seen that galaxy circum-galactic and even intergalactic media are strongly impacted by AGN jet feedback~\citep{Appleby2021,Sorini2022}, which thereby grows the quenched galaxy population~\citep{Dave2019}.
-Our results here suggest that AGN feedback also may be a contributor to suppressing SFRs, particularly in satellites close to filaments, although it could also owe to increased shock heating owing to the growth of large-scale structure; we will explore this further using \simba variants in \S\ref{feedback}.
-In any case, these results clearly demonstrate that both centrals and satellites undergo pre-processing outside of galaxy groups.
+Our results here suggest that AGN feedback also may be a contributor to suppressing SFRs, particularly in satellites close to filaments, although it could also owe to increased shock heating owing to the growth of large-scale structure. \tb{We will investigate further in \S\ref{feedback} the effects of AGN feedback compared to the effects of filaments solely.
+We also note that the interplay between filaments and AGN feedback is a non-trivial topic, filaments potentially influencing the AGN feedback.
+There are works suggesting that dense environments determine a deficit of the cold gas reservoir available to trigger the AGN activity~\citep[e.g.][]{Jaffe2015,Beyoro-Amado2021}, while others suggest that the ram pressure stripping acts as a triggering mechanism for AGNs~\citep[e.g.][]{Poggianti2017,Kouloridis2024}.
+This topic is above the scope of this study and we aim to investigate it in future work.} In any case, \tb{our} results clearly demonstrate that both centrals and satellites undergo pre-processing outside of galaxy groups.